ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Implicit trust can also be tied to the communications link over which the Evidence is conveyed.
 As an example, the Attester and Verifier can communicate over a link that is established using a Root of Trust.
-An example of such communications is over a cellular link, where the link is established by the Attester leveraging a secure element (e.g., SIM card).
+An example of such communications is over a cellular link, where the link is established by the Attester leveraging an enclave (e.g., SIM card).
 The Verifier may have established the communications link and verified the presence of the Root-of-Trust in doing so, or may have received evidence that the communications link is anchored to a Root of Trust from an entity that established the communications link.
 As a result, the Verifier may be able to trust the attestation evidence from the device without